sakarisalmi/42-Pipex/README.md

 This is the parent process (pid: 0)
 >
 ```
-As you can see, the processes printed something different this time, and we're able to make the processes do very different things, like execute two different commands.
+As you can see, the processes printed something different this time (if you run the program a multiple times, you'll notice that the pid will keep changing, and that the order of which process prints out first - this is because both processes run simultaneously).
+And just like printing two different strings, we're able to make the processes do radically different things, like the execution of two different commands!

+## Pipes
+So now that we are able to to execute two different commands, how do we feed the output of one command to the other?

+This is where pipes come in again!

+We've already done piping in the CLI, but we didn't go into detail of what happens 'under the hood', so to say.

+We use something called